-But, always with an unerring eye for the next big thing, he and a group of like-minded entrepreneurs have recently turned their attention to the craft of distilling - which, it may surprise many consumers to know, has been badly neglected in Ireland in recent times, with only three distilleries in operation (Midleton, Bushmills and Cooley), all of which are owned by international drinks giants.
+But, always with an unerring eye for the next big thing, he and a group of like-minded entrepreneurs more recently turned their attention to the craft of distilling - which, it may surprise many visitors to know, had been badly neglected in Ireland in recent times, with only three distilleries in operation (Midleton, Bushmills and Cooley) until recently, all of which are owned by international drinks giants.

-But not any more, as a fourth distillery is now operating in Dingle - where “the moist microclimate, warmed by the Gulf Stream is ideal for the careful maturation of whiskey”.
-And, since Ireland's other whiskeys are matured in colder, dryer parts of the country, Dingle's whiskey is expected to develop “a unique style with a distinct sense of place”.
+But not any more, once a fourth distillery began operating in Dingle - where “the moist microclimate, warmed by the Gulf Stream is ideal for the careful maturation of whiskey”.
+And, since Ireland's other whiskeys are mainly matured in colder, dryer parts of the country, Dingle's whiskey is expected to develop “a unique style with a distinct sense of place”.

 The giant copper stills arrived in Dingle in the summer of 2012 (there’s a great clip on their website) and, having successfully negotiated the bridge across to Milltown on the western edge of the town, the coppers were settled into position at the old sawmill that is now their home.

-This is a craft distillery, with no plans to produce large volumes of spirits - and, as is usual with any venture Oliver Hughes is associated with, there is an unusual twist: “individuals with character” are invited to invest in the first 500 casks, and they will be known as the Founding Fathers….Tempted?
+This is a craft distillery, with no plans to produce large volumes of spirits - and, as is usual with any venture Oliver Hughes is associated with, there is an unusual twist: “individuals with character” were invited to invest in the first 500 casks, and they are to be known as the Founding Fathers.Tempted?